Need Help? Give us a call.

 Finally, public speaking gets you and your business’s name on publicity materials for the event and allows you to capitalize on their marketing efforts.
 In all, it’s a tried and true way to advertise your business for free.

 Yelp is often the to-go place for consumers looking for a particular good or service.
-Yelp’s reach is wide—you can find everything from hair salons to hardware stores to taco trucks reviewed on the site.
-And with over 100 million reviews and counting, you can be sure that more than a few users will stumble across your business!
+Yelp’s reach is wide—you can find everything from hair salons to hardware stores to taco trucks reviewed on the site, so create a Yelp page for your business.
+With over 100 million reviews and counting, you can be sure that more than a few users will stumble across your business!

 There are lots of industry-specific review sites that you can put to work for your business.
 For restaurant owners, there’s the old stalwart OpenTable, plus newer platforms like Resy and Reserve.
 Those in the home, yard, auto, and health businesses have Angie’s List.
 Focusing on an industry-specific site allows you to be found by those who are searching specifically for the goods or services you offer.

-Facebook advertising is the next step.
+Next is Facebook advertising.
 With the Ads Manager tool, you can tailor your advertising based on your target audience, budget, and objectives.
 Once your ads are up and running, you get access to detailed metrics that reflect the effectiveness of your campaign so that you can tweak your efforts.

-Google is the world’s most powerful and popular search engine, so having them on your side is important.
+Google is the world’s most powerful and popular search engine, so having them on your side, by any means necessary, is important.

 Google+ lets you customize the URL for your page, include an SEO meta description of your business, and establish authorship to ensure that Google knows about the content you’ve created.
 Being smart in the creation of your Google+ page can ensure that you shoot to the top of search results and boost your business’ profile.